Jvncti0n/Le-Sand-Y2K/README.md

 Le Sand is a small simple sandbox game, meant to run on any computer made in the last like 20 years.
 There is 3 Main versions of Le Sand, all made in different versions of Unity.
-This being the oldest one made in 2.6.1
+This being the oldest one made in 2.6.1 This Port is very very unfinished and in a early state, i dont know when ill pick it up again but im sure it will get done

 ![Pbw46f](https://github.com/Jvncti0n/Le-Sand-Y2K/assets/116232071/bad6b472-4b08-48fd-b865-9cd038a531f7)